- Appointments 216.444.5725

 - White or dull skin color.

-- All of the above systemic heat illness symptoms including shock and/or heat stroke.
+- All the above heat illness symptoms including shock and/or heat stroke.

 Diagnosis and Tests